istchain/istchain/migrate/v0_27/iavl-v1.md

 git checkout v0.27.0
 make install
 ```
-3. Start istchain as usual: `istchain start`
+3. Start kava as usual: `kava start`

 ### `rocksdb` nodes

 > [!TIP]
-> Since v0.26.2, databases are opened with [opendb](https://github.com/istchain/opendb/) which
+> Since v0.26.2, databases are opened with [opendb](https://github.com/Kava-Labs/opendb/) which
 > makes rocksdb more configurable.
 For best memory performance, node operators are encouraged to add
 > these settings to their `app.toml` when running with `db_backend = rocksdb`:
 > ```toml